 The glen is known for its beauty (see Laurence’s photo series of Glencoe), as the legendary birthplace of Ossian, and for the brutal 1692 Massacre of Glencoe.
 It is also a popular filming location and the fictional home of Andrew Bond, father of Ian Fleming’s James Bond.

 Once owned by the Clan Donald, the land is now protected by the National Trust for Scotland.
 The Glencoe Visitor Centre is a good place to learn the history and pick up walking maps.
-Expect busy car parks in summer.
+Expect busy car parks in summer; the Three Sisters layby on the A82 is the classic photo stop and is also where the worst parking pressure is.

 Glencoe Isle of Skye and Scottish Highlands itinerary trip Scotland